jagadeeshi2i/serve/README.md

 # TorchServe

-TorchServe is a flexible and easy to use tool for serving and scaling PyTorch models in production.
+To rchServe is a flexible and easy to use tool for serving and scaling PyTorch models in production.

 Requires python >= 3.8